-In general, you want to focus on consuming saturated and monounsaturated fats often, polyunsaturated fats cautiously, and avoid chemically processed trans-fat like the plague!
+In general, we like to focus on consuming saturated and monounsaturated fats often, polyunsaturated fats sometimes, and avoid processed trans-fats like the plague!

-Yes, you read that correctly – consume saturated fats often!
+Yes, you read that correctly — we love our saturated fat at KNOW Foods!
 For years we have been taught that saturated fats are bad for our health and cause heart disease.
-As mentioned earlier, recent studieshave cleared up this myth and provided evidence that there is no significant link between saturated fats and cardiovascular disease.
+Some recent studies have been starting to find evidence that there may not actually be a significant link between saturated fats and cardiovascular disease.

-Saturated fats– such as butter, ghee, coconut oil, MCT oil, lard and other animal fats such as beef and bacon – are some of the most stable fats, meaning they are less likely to oxidize and cause increased inflammation in your body.
-It’s best to choose pasture-raised, organic sources of saturated fats when possible.
+Saturated fats, such as butter, ghee, coconut oil, MCT oil, and many animal fats, are some of the most stable fats, meaning they are less likely to oxidize.
+We like to choose pasture-raised, organic sources of saturated fats when possible.

-Monounsaturated fats– like avocados and avocado oil, olives and olive oil, nuts and seeds – are moderately stable fats that are best consumed in their whole food state.
+Monounsaturated fats, which come from sources like avocados, olives, nuts, and seeds, are moderately stable fats that are best consumed in their whole food state.
 When buying avocado and olive oil, look for dark bottles that are labeled “expeller-pressed,” “cold-pressed,” or “centrifuge-extracted” to minimize the risk of oxidation.

-Polyunsaturated fats—such as soybean, sunflower, safflower, canola, corn, and grapeseed oil—should be avoided as often as possible.
+Polyunsaturated fats, such as soybean, sunflower, safflower, canola, corn, and grapeseed oil, should be avoided as often as possible.
 These oils are highly processed and prone to oxidation, leading to increased inflammation in the body.
-Choose whole food sources of omega-3 polyunsaturated fats instead like sardines, salmon, walnuts, hemp seeds, and chia seeds.
+Instead, we like to choose whole food sources of omega-3 polyunsaturated fat from things like sardines, salmon, walnuts, hemp seeds, and chia seeds.

-Trans fats —like hydrogenated or partially hydrogenated oils, margarine, and vegetable shortening —should be avoided at all costs.
-These chemically processed trans fats are extremely inflammatory and have been linked to several health issues.
+Trans fats — aka hydrogenated or partially hydrogenated oils, margarine, and vegetable shortening — are our least favorite.
+They're chemically processed and have been linked to several health issues.